How's NYC's Green Infrastructure Program Performing?

 existing sewer/wastewater charges in NYC.

-All in all, NYC is dedicated (to the tune of $1.5 billion) to the use of Green Infrastructure to help manage the enormous amounts of stormwater volume generated by our nearly 72% impervious landmass every time it rains more than a tenth of an inch.
+All in all, NYC is dedicated (to the tune of $1.5 billion) to the use of Green Infrastructure to help manage the enormous amounts of stormwater volume generated by our nearly 72% impervious landmass.
 We will certainly need to stick to the 2030 goals and milestones of the GI plan and the city's other CSO reduction and stormwater management plans if we are to be prepared for what we know lies ahead in the face of Climate Change.

 SWIM will continue to monitor the GI Plan and support other important initiatives to increase our climate resiliency in the years ahead.
 Be sure to sign up for our monthly e-blasts to stay up to date!